ricardoquesada/unijoysticle/DOCUMENTATION.md

 <img src="https://lh3.googleusercontent.com/35TVPVQQHc_SImpSP1NEPhm6N-kkvyMSqXgO9m3gqSQUQoNxWX5dR6NjFWgl7NJoDzhtPdLpI9-djA=w384-h272-no" />

-### The device (NodeMCU) doesn't boot
+### The device (Wemos D1 Mini) doesn't boot

-If you don't see two LEDs on the NodeMCU then:
+If you don't see one LED on the device then:

 * Make sure it is NOT plugged into the Commmodore 64
 * Power it either:
   * via the micro USB cable
-  * or by using the barrel jack: anything between 5V and 12V with __at least 320mA__ should be Ok.
+  * or by using the barrel jack: a +5V with __at least 320mA__ should be Ok.
-* Press the RST (reset) button on the NodeMCU
+* Press the RESET button on the Wemos D1 Mini device

-If that doesn't work (you don't see the two LEDs), probably:
+If that doesn't work (you don't see the one LED), probably:

 * try booting it again.
-Just press the `RST` button that is in the NodeMCU
+Just press the `RESET` button that is in the device
-* or perhaps your NodeMCU doesn't have the UniJoystiCle firmware.
+* or perhaps your device doesn't have the UniJoystiCle firmware.
 Go to the "Installing the firmware" section
 * you are using power from c64 (datasette, user port or expansion port), and the C64 doesn't have enough current.
 See [When using power from the C64](#when-using-power-from-the-c64))

 #### When using power from the C64